ivantcholakov/starter-public-edition-4/README.md

 ---------------

 There is no real life usage yet, the platform is fresh.
 Information in this regard will be updated.
-Right now I am building a CMS, based upon this platform, it would not be publicly available.
+I have built a CMS based upon this platform, it would not be publicly available.

 Credits